ucl-open/hf-visual/README.md

 Repository for head-fixed visual sequence stimulation task

 ## Prerequisites
-Windows prerequisites can be installed with `windows-requirements.cmd`
+Windows prerequisites can be installed with `\scripts\windows-requirements.cmd`